How to Maintain Healthy Kidneys: Essential Tips for a Strong Renal System

 Chronic Kidney Disease: Early Symptoms, Causes, and Treatment Options

-Chronic Kidney Disease (CKD) is a progressive condition that affects kidney function over time.
-Early detection and proper management can slow its progression and prevent complications.
-Here’s what you need to know about CKD.
+Chronic Kidney Disease (CKD) is a progressive condition whereby kidney function deteriorates over time.
+Early detection and appropriate management slow its progression and avert complications.
+Here’s what to know about C.K.D.

 • Fatigue and weakness